 At the risk of being hunted down, I am sharing Catalonian chef Joan Marce Gonzalez secret to perfecting a paella – Catalonian style.
 Note to all chefs – you can’t expect to share your secrets with a bunch of travel bloggers and have them kept as secrets.
 Or secrets about Barcelona’s Gothic Quarter.
 Better make that any secret.
 Travel bloggers are notoriously bad secret keepers.
 But I digress.
-Back to Joan Marce Gonzalez is also the same chef that also prepared our calcots at our Catalonian Gastronomical Event.
+Back to Joan Marce Gonzalez.
+He is also the same chef that also prepared our calcots at our Catalonian Gastronomical Event.

 Everything else gets placed on top of the rice – without mixing it all together.
-Perhaps this is where my self-made paellas have gone wrong – too much stirring, at too high heat.
+Perhaps this is where my paellas have gone wrong – too much stirring, at too high heat.

 Voila!
 This is what your paella should look like which fed a group of around 10.
-A Catalonian paella is is ideally complemented by locally grown Catalonian MF Wines.
+It is ideally complemented by locally grown Catalonian MF Wines.
 And of course a spectacular location like this luxury villa in the charming village of Besalu doesn’t hurt either.

 Thank you to Joan Marce Gonzalez for sharing his secrets and to Charming Villas for hosting our paella.